How to Write Your Own Obituary

 Write in third person, as if someone else is describing your life.
 This takes practice if you are not used to writing about yourself objectively.
 Instead of “I was born in Chicago,” write “She was born in Chicago” or “John was born in Chicago.”

 Keep the tone respectful but authentic to your personality.
-If you were known for your sense of humor, it is appropriate to include a lighthearted comment or memory.
+If you were known for your sense of humor, it’s appropriate to include a lighthearted comment or memory.
 If you were more serious and formal, maintain that voice.

 Use specific details that capture who you were.
 Rather than saying you “loved cooking,” mention that you “made legendary Thanksgiving dinners for 30 family members every year” or “taught your grandchildren to make pasta from scratch.”

 Be honest but focus on the positive.
-You do not need to mention every hardship, but do not create a false picture either.
+You don’t need to mention every hardship, but don’t create a false picture either.
 If you overcame significant challenges, mentioning them briefly can inspire others and add depth to your story.

 What to Leave for Family Members

 Even when writing your own obituary, leave some flexibility for your family.
-They may want to add recent developments you could not have anticipated, or they might have memories and perspectives that enhance your story.
+They may want to add recent developments you couldn’t have anticipated, or they might have memories and perspectives that enhance your story.

-Leave blank spaces for the actual date and place of death, since you obviously cannot know these details in advance.
-You might also leave the service information section incomplete if you have not made final arrangements.
+Leave blank spaces for the actual date and place of death, since you obviously can’t know these details in advance.
+You might also leave the service information section incomplete if you haven’t made final arrangements.

-Include a note with your obituary explaining where you have stored it and asking family members to review and update it as needed.
+Include a note with your obituary explaining where you’ve stored it and asking family members to review and update it as needed.
 Life changes, and details that were current when you wrote it may need revision.

 Sample Obituary Template